lgrcia/twirl/docs/md/acknowledgement.md

 # Acknowledgement

-If you use this package, please cite the original paper of Lang, D., Hogg, D.W., Mierle, K., Blanton, M. and Roweis, S. (2010).
+If you use this package, please cite the original paper of Lang, D., Hogg et al. (2010).
 Astrometry.net: Blind Astrometric Calibration of Arbitrary Astronomical Images.
 The Astronomical Journal, 139(5), pp.1782–1800. doi:10.1088/0004-6256/139/5/1782.

 ```
 @ARTICLE{2010AJ....139.1782L,